juhot/MPE_Util/README.md

 MIDI track with no input and no output.
 It enables Arm button and 'ghost' clips on MPE Master track, while not interfering the MPE input.

-__Use the script at your own risk__, it may brake your Live set or even installation!
+__Use the script at your own risk__, it may break your Live set or even installation!
 Try it first on a new set, and backup your project when loading it while the script is active (selected as a Control Surface)!

 The script should work on Live 10 (tested with beta) and Live 9 (from 9.7, could work on older versions as well, but it